TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 You know the saying that it takes [21 days to build a habit](https://www.huffingtonpost.com/james-clear/forming-new-habits_b_5104807.html)?
 That's because neural network is like a muscle.
 If you train it enough one direction, it will become natural for it.

 What believes you reinforce every day?
-What are those you'd like to change a bit, if that was possible?
+What are those you'd like to change a bit if that was possible?

 ### ...Personally

 This is very typical for all the self-help posts and books you've read, but there is still nothing going on.
 This is also called [Anecdotal evidence](https://en.wikipedia.org/wiki/Anecdotal_evidence).

-What works for me, works for me because of my history, my life events and my complex settings.
-If somebody will start open-source bersekr mode on Github, join people PHP communities and having a baby at same time, it might not go so well.
+What works for me, works for me because of my history, my life events, and my complex settings.
+If somebody will start open-source berserk mode on Github, join people PHP communities and having a baby at the same time, it might not go so well.

 **So always think about yourself, if this or that information is useful for you personally.**